EdDataScienceEES/tutorial-AmeliaYoung/index.md

 ### 3. Exploratory Data Analysis and Concave Hull Maps

 Great!
 Now for the fun part!
 We are ready to show the geographic range of these data.
 However, having almost 51,000 species makes it challenging to visualise all data points and concave hulls at once.
 Instead we will be randomly selecting one invertebrate species from each __class,__ and using ```set.seed``` to make sure we all get the same results.

+_The ```set.seed()``` function in R sets the starting point for random number generation.
+This ensures that random processes (like sampling or generating random numbers) produce the same results every time the code is run.
+By fixing the seed, you make your results reproducible, which is particularly useful in research and debugging._

 Enter ```?set.seed``` into your terminal for more information on random number generation.

 <a name="nesting"></a>